PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

                       The default port is 53.
   :param bool do_tcp: Also bind a TCP port on ``address``, defaults to true.
   :param bool so_reuseport: Use ``SO_REUSEPORT`` if it is available, defaults to false
-  :param int tcp_fast_open_qsize: Set to a number higher than 0 to enable TCP Fast Open
+  :param int tcp_fast_open_qsize: The size of the TCP Fast Open queue.
+Set to a number
-                                  when available.
+                                  higher than 0 to enable TCP Fast Open when available.
                                   Default is 0.

 .. function:: setLocal(address[, options])